emer/axon/README.md

 * `Target` = target value: drives learning to produce this activation value in a supervised learning task.
 * `GeSyn` = time-integrated total excitatory synaptic conductance, with an instantaneous rise time from each spike (in `GeRaw`) and exponential decay with `Dt.GeTau`, aggregated over projections -- does *not* include `Gbar.E`.
 * `Ge` = total excitatory conductance, including all forms of excitation (e.g., NMDA) -- does *not* include `Gbar.E`.
 * `GiSyn` = time-integrated total inhibitory synaptic conductance, with an instantaneous rise time from each spike (in `GiRaw`) and exponential decay with `Dt.GiTau`, aggregated over projections -- does *not* include `Gbar.I`.
 This is added with computed FFFB inhibition to get the full inhibition in `Gi`.
-TODO: I thought you said there are no inhibitory neurons, so I don't see how this fits in.
 * `Gi` = total inhibitory synaptic conductance -- the net inhibitory input to the neuron -- does *not* include `Gbar.I`.
 * `Gk` = total potassium conductance, typically reflecting sodium-gated potassium currents involved in adaptation effects -- does *not* include `Gbar.K`.
 * `Inet` = net current produced by all channels -- drives update of `Vm`.